Below, find links to the optional patinas available on the Apron portion of our copper farm sink.

 I wholeheartedly recommend a protective topcoat on the apron face of a sink only.
 Topcoats should never be used inside a copper sink.
 Sadly, most of the Chinese imports topcoat the entire sink.
 In spite of their claims, there is no topcoat that will not hold up on the inside of a sink.
 We have experimented with all kinds of finish top coats and have found all to be a problem down the road when used inside a bowl.
 That is why we never topcoat the inside of our bowls nor the top of the apron.

-Our weathered patina has so much character and will be unique on every sink.
-Slight color variations and patterning will designate your sink as a one of a kind.
+Our weathered patinas will be unique on every sink.
+Slight tone variations and patterning will designate your sink as a one of a kind.
 No two are quite alike.

-Update: September 2017.
-We are using a new topcoat on the apron of every sink.
-It has been specifically designed to be even more scratch resistant.
-We use a two-part catalyzed clear topcoat that is resistant to virtually any solvent.
-Again, this is only done on the vertical apron portion of the sink.
-We offer two options for sheen - Semi-Gloss or High Gloss.
-If no option is discussed, we assume Semi-Gloss.
 Our experience tells us that our finish is quite durable.
 That being said, no top coat is indestructible.
 Much like a car finish, you can scratch it on day one, or you can go 10 years without a scratch.
 Scratches would not be under warranty with the car factory nor with my sink.
-I do offer a 3 year limited finish warranty against a defective finish.
 90% of past apron damage has been caused by tool belts used by workers in the home.
-NOTE: Never use any type of tape on the topcoated portion of the apron!
+The rest of the damage comes from constantly leaning on the apron, most often due to a faucet with a short reach.
+NOTE: Never use any type of tape on the topcoated portion of the apron in an effort to protect the apron during construction.
 I have seen painters tape remove topcoats off of flooring!

 Hammered copper - shown with a weathered patina: Well, I am not a huge fan of hammered copper as seen on the imports.
-The imports hammer their copper to hide imperfections.
-They all look alike.
+The hammering on many imports do a great job of hiding imperfections and the hammering rarely looks like it is done by hand.
 Our hammering looks nothing like the hammering on the imports.
 Our copper is far to hard to hammer it with such depth.
 We use a ball peen hammer, not a machine (like many use).
 This is truly done by hand.
-Hammering a copper farmhouse copper sink can take upwards of 6 solid hours.
+Hammering a copper farmhouse copper sink can take upwards of 4 solid hours.
 So if you like it, we can do it!
-(You will have to click on the image to see the detail required) We cannot hammer a sink after it is produced, therefore our stocked or ready-made sinks can not be hammered.
+(You will have to click on the image to see the detail required) We cannot hammer a sink after it is produced, therefore you cannot add that option after your sink is in production.

 This a good photo of one of our hammered copper under mount sinks.
 Make sure you click on the image for detail.
 Due to the gauge and hardness of the copper we use, the hammering is much different than the imports.